sourcevault/nutzen/docs/types.md

 var isEmail = IS(simpleEmail)

-// isEmail is now an holplon validator which means it gets
+// isEmail is now an nutzen validator which means it gets

 // .and, .or, .cont, .err , .jam and .fix methods.